 We learned how to separate the paralytic domain of the peptide from the anti-oncology domain, launching two development programs.
 In addition, we characterized and synthesized the soricidin peptide and several smaller derivatives of it.

 The target of the anti-oncology lead peptides was identified as the selective calcium ion channel TRPV6 (transient receptor potential vanilloid family number 6).
 This ion channel is highly over-expressed in epithelial cancers (ovarian, prostate, breast etc.) and at very low levels, if at all, in most healthy tissues.
 Soricidin derivatives (the C-series peptides) are highly effective inhibitors of this ion channel.
 In cancer cells that over-express TRPV6, inhibition of the TRPV6 channels interrupts specific but aberrant cell signaling pathways, triggering a self-destruct program.

 After very successful in vitro studies with many cell lines derived from ovarian, prostate and breast cancers, the lead candidates from the smaller derivative panel of peptides were identified.

-As part of the study of the mechanism-of-action of the lead candidate, it was learned that the drug target, and the drugs themselves, could be adapted to distinguish healthy cells from Stage I ovarian cancers.
-We now have proof of concept for a blood test, a peptide-based scanning/imaging technology and biopsy test that detects, locates and monitors, or confirms earliest stages of ovarian, breast and prostate cancers.
+As part of the study of the mechanism-of-action of the lead candidate, we learned that the drug target, and the drugs themselves, could be adapted to distinguish healthy cells from Stage I ovarian cancers.
+We are now developing a blood test, a peptide-based scanning/imaging technology and biopsy test that detects, locates and monitors, or confirms earliest stages of ovarian, breast and prostate cancers.
 Along with the therapeutic, we are developing a full spectrum of protocols for the early detection of ovarian cancer.